Alex7k/simple-python-scripts/readme.md

 This repository for practicing coding with simple python scripts

-If you have good ideas to help build intuition for python, please message me.
+If you have that are good for building intuition with python, please message me or commit and PR to the [script ideas list](./ideas.md).

-A list of ideas to program can be found [here](./ideas.md)